pds-data-dictionaries/ldd-template/Users-Guide.md

-# PDS4 {name} Local Data Dictionary User’s Guide
+# PDS4 {name} Local Data Dictionary Userâ€™s Guide
 {date}
 {author}

 > Note to authors who use this outline: The outline is a
 > suggestion only.
 It includes the minimum of content needed to inform the
 > dictionary user.
 Authors are expected to tailor the outline to their particular
-> purposes, elaborating and providing context as needed.*
+> purposes, elaborating and providing context as needed.

 # Introduction
-   1. Purpose of this User’s Guide
+   1. Purpose of this Userâ€™s Guide
    1. Audience
    1. Applicable Documents